Choosing the right entity for your Pennsylvania Business

 Consider tax ramifications when choosing an entity

 Taxes are payable by the sole proprietorship owner or general partners on their individual tax returns.
-In corporations (unless special “S” status is sought), the corporation itself pays income tax, and then the profits distributed to shareholders in the form of dividends are taxed again.
+In corporations (unless special “S Corp” status is sought), the corporation itself pays income tax, and then the profits distributed to shareholders in the form of dividends are taxed again.